-4.13 Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, 42 USC 4601 et seg
+5.12 Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, 42 USC 4601 et seq

-All or portions of some parcels within the footprint of the proposed action will need to be acquired for project construction and ongoing operations and maintenance.
-USACE's partner Sacramento Area Flood Control Agency (SAFCA) is responsible for the LERRDS process for all of ARCF 2016, all property acquisitions will comply with the Act.
+All or portions of some parcels within the footprint of the Proposed Action will need to be acquired for project construction and ongoing operations and maintenance.
+Non-federal partner Sacramento Area Flood Control Agency (SAFCA) is responsible for the LERRDS process for all ARCF 2016 and will ensure that all property acquisitions comply with the Act.

-5 Coordination of the Supplemental EA
+6 Coordination of the Supplemental EA

-This Draft Supplemental EA will be circulated for 45 days (April 15 to May 29, 2022) and links to the documents sent to agencies, organizations, and individuals known to have a special interest in the ARCF Project and Contract 2 specifically.
-The Draft SEA will be published along with the Draft Supplemental Environmental Impact Report (DSEIR) prepared by GEI.
-Copies of the Draft Supplemental EA are posted on the USACE and the Central Valley Flood Protection Board (CVFPB) websites, sacleveeupgrades.com and http://cvfpb.ca.gov/public-notices, at the Sacramento Central Library and will be made available by mail upon request due to COVID-19 restrictions.
-A public notice will be posted in the Sacramento Bee and a virtual public meeting will be held to receive comments on the Draft SEA along with the DSEIR.
-Information about the date, time, and virtual meeting link for the meeting will be posted on the ARCF Project's website, www.sacleveeupgrades.com.
-The SEA was coordinated with all appropriate Federal, State, and local governmental agencies including USFWS, SHPO, CDFW, the Sacramento Area Flood Control Agency, and the California Department of Water Resources (DWR) prior to the finalization of this document.
+This Draft Supplemental EA was circulated for 46 days (April 15 to May 31, 2022) and links to the documents were sent to agencies, organizations, and individuals known to have a special interest in the ARCF Project and Contract 2 specifically.
+The Draft SEA was published along with the Draft Supplemental Environmental Impact Report (DSEIR) prepared by GEI Consultants, Inc. Copies of the Draft Supplemental EA were posted on the USACE and the Central Valley Flood Protection Board (CVFPB) websites, sacleveeupgrades.com and http://cvfpb.ca.gov/public-notices, at the Sacramento Central Library and were made available by mail upon request due to COVID-19 restrictions.
+A public notice was posted in the Sacramento Bee and a virtual public meeting was held on April 26, 2022.
+We received ten letters for a total of 27 comments from: U.S. Environmental Protection Agency, California Department of Toxic Substances Control, California State Lands Commission, Central Valley Regional Water Quality Control Board, Sacramento Metropolitan Air Quality Management District, and several private citizens.
+Comments will result in minor revisions to the document and additions to the vegetation, wildlife, noise and vibration, and socioeconomic, population and environmental justice sections.
+No significant changes to impact declarations or mitigation measures were necessary.
+The response to those comments is included in Appendix C. The SEA was coordinated with all appropriate Federal, State, and local governmental agencies including USFWS, SHPO, CDFW, the Sacramento Area Flood Control Agency, and the California Department of Water Resources (DWR) prior to the finalization of this document.

-6 Findings
+7 Findings

-This SEA evaluated the environmental effects of the Proposed Action on four resource areas in detail, in compliance with the requirements of NEPA.
-Its findings indicate that after the commitment of additional avoidance, minimization and mitigation measures detailed above, the Proposed Action is not anticipated to cause any new, significant short-term or long-term adverse effects not already considered in the 2016 FEIS/EIR and in SREL C1, C2 & C3 SEA/SEIR, Sacramento Weir SEIS/SEIR and SR ERO C1 SEA/SEIR.
-Accordingly, a draft FONSI has been prepared and is being circulated with this SEA
+This SEA evaluated the environmental effects of the Proposed Action on six resource areas in detail, in compliance with the requirements of NEPA.
+Its findings indicate that, after the commitment of additional avoidance, minimization and mitigation measures detailed above, the Proposed Action is not anticipated to cause any new, significant short-term or long-term adverse environmental effects not already considered in the 2016 FEIS/EIR and in SREL C1, C2 & C3 SEA/SEIR, Sacramento Weir SEIS/SEIR and SR ERO C1 SEA/SEIR.
+Accordingly, a FONSI has been prepared and is being circulated with this SEA.

-7 Report Preparers and Reviewers
+8 Report Preparers and Reviewers